 At the end of the Q2, 2023 planning for a 2023-24 exploration program was mostly completed, with the exception of any new targets identified in the recent auger program, with a goal, finance pending, of completing approximately 30,000 metres of drilling in the next program.
 The drill program will focus on the Mogoyafara South Zone and interpreted extensions to north and south as this gold mineralized system appears to be the largest gold system on the Property.

-Continued evaluation of a heap leach mine targeting the oxidized portion of the measured and indicated mineral resources at and nearby, the Barani East commenced on Q3, 2023 and is expected to continue into Q4, 2023.
+Continued evaluation of a heap leach mine targeting the oxidized portion of the measured and indicated mineral resources at and nearby, the Barani East commenced on Q3, 2023 and continue to year-end, 2023.